coder9a/DevOps-CICD-Project/README.md

 ## Create Kubernetes Cluster with Nodegroups

 In this phase, you'll set up a Kubernetes cluster with node groups.
 This will provide a scalable environment to deploy and manage your applications.

+Checkout this README.md file in other branch for deploying eks cluster https://github.com/coder9a/DevOps-CICD-Project/blob/main/README.md

 ## Monitor Kubernetes with Prometheus